 Finally, the third set of parameters to tune is the number of variables to select per dataset and per component.
 Such tuning can rapidly become cumbersome, as there might be numerous combinations of selection sizes to evaluate across all K datasets.
 For the breast cancer study, we used 5-fold cross-validation repeated 50 times to evaluate the performance of the model over a grid of different possible values of variables to select.
 The performance of the model for a given set of parameters (including number of component and number of variables to select) was based on the balanced classification error rate using majority vote or average prediction schemes with centroids distance.
-In our experience, the number of variables to select in each dataset provides less of an improvement on the error rate compared to tuning the number of components.
+In our experience, the number of variables to select in each dataset provided less of an improvement on the error rate compared to tuning the number of components.
 Therefore, even a grid composed of a small number of variables (<50 with steps of 5 or 10) may suffice as it does not substantially change the classification performance.
 Also, the variable selection size can also be guided according to the downstream biological interpretation to be performed.
 For example, a gene-set enrichment analysis may require a larger set of features than a literature-search interpretation.

 Visualization outputs with DIABLO.
-Several types of graphical outputs were made available in mixOmics to improve the interpretation of the DIABLO results.
+To facilitate the interpretation of the integrative analysis, several types of graphical outputs were made implemented in mixOmics.

 Sample plots.
 Pairs of components associated to each dataset are used to represent the samples projected in the space spanned by those components in each individual omics dataset.
-The sample plot enables the user to visualize the ability of the DIABLO model to extract common information at the sample level for each dataset, as well as to visualize the discriminatory power of each data type to separate the phenotypic groups.
-The scatterplot matrix represents correlation between components for the same dimension but across all omics datasets to verify that the model maximizes the correlation as indicated in the design matrix.
-Since DIABLO is a supervised method, separation of subjects of different phenotypic groups can be seen using this type of plot.
+The sample plot enables the user to visualize the ability of the DIABLO model to extract common information at the sample level for each dataset, and to visualize the discriminatory power of each data type to separate the phenotypic groups.
+The scatterplot matrix represents the correlation between components for the same dimension but across all omics datasets.
+This plot assesses the model’s ability to maximize the correlation as indicated in the design matrix.
+Separation of subjects according to their phenotypic groups can be visualised.